Pain Perdu Recipe

 Perfect Pain Perdu should be golden and crispy on the outside, and custard-like and pillowy in the center… But not raw.

 Also, placing the pieces of finished toast in the oven under low heat, puffs them up a little and keeps the pieces from getting soggy over time.
-If you are worried about your breakfast being undercooked in the center, the oven also slowly finishes this recipe off.
+If you are worried about your breakfast being undercooked in the center, the oven also slowly finishes the recipe.
 This is a very important step!

 Really, just a few minutes of “dry time” as you finish cooking the other pieces will do.
 Around 5-10 minutes, or possibly up to 20 minutes.